zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS student guide - OSS PaaS and DevOps.md

 6. Desire a replacement solution for safeguarding and managing user identities.

-7. Best For You Organics offers thousands of different meal options, but currently doesn't have an easy way for customers to search for specific meals or types of meals.
-They would like to add search capabilities to their application, providing the ability for customers to more easily find meals or options.
+7. Add search capabilities to their application, providing the ability for customers to find meals or options.

 ### Customer objections

-1. Microsoft isn't known for supporting open source.
-Is Azure really an appropriate platform for hosting an OSS application using PaaS?
+1. Is Azure an appropriate platform for hosting an OSS application using PaaS?

 2. We're interested in using containers, but we're not sure how they work in Azure.
 Does Azure provide reliable ways to deploy and manage containers?
 What is the simplest way to move containers to Azure, based on our PaaS experience, while at the same time considering our scale and growth requirements?